Table of Contents

 As for newborn kittens, wait until they are at least two weeks old.
 Kittens are much more susceptible to infections and diseases, and their mothers tend to be extra protective during the early stages.
 Touching young kittens may distress the mother cat.
 If you have to pick up a newborn, wash your hands and wear gloves.

 It’s lovely having pets in our lives.
 But we have to remember that they are their own beings and don’t exist simply for human pleasure.
 Cats need consent to be touched—just like humans do!
-Learn your cat’s behavior is the key to understanding when they’re in the mood for cuddles or not.
+Learning your cat’s behaviour is the key to understanding when they’re in the mood for cuddles or not.